-These cases are not only hard to value, our lawyers are often arguing with the insurance companies over the very definition of a fractured rib.
+Our lawyers disagree with the insurance company not just on the settlement value of fractured ribs but the very definition of what is a fractured rib.
 A classic dictionary definition is a fracture is a crack or break (which is why we used the terms interchangeably) in the rib cage.

-But it is also fair to call it a fractured rib when there is a break in the cartilage connecting the ribs to the breastbone although there is technically no broken bone.
+But it is also fair to call it a fractured rib when there is a break in the cartilage connecting the ribs to the breastbone.
+There may be technically no broken bone.
+But it walks like a duck, talks like a duck, and hurts exactly the same as a fractured rib.

 We handle different types of personal injury tort claims but almost all of the broken rib as the primary injury suffered cases are motor vehicle collisions involving the occupants of a vehicle in the crash.
 If you are, for example, in a pedestrian accident, your rib injury is likely to be the least of your worries.What Is Different About Rib Injury Cases?

 The pain in fractured rib cases can be awful.
 You cannot live a normal life while recovering.
 Our clients have described this pain in a host of different ways.
 They all sound agonizing.
-The best metaphor is someone putting out a cigarette with a stiletto shoe on your chest.
+The best metaphor is someone putting out a cigarette with a stiletto shoe on your chest (which is a line we stole from one of our clients).
 Virtually EVERYTHING is painful: coughing, laughing, lifting, twisting, bending, and even breathing.

-Fractures rib cases are a different breed of car accident injury because in spite of the fact that they can be unbelievably painful, they require little and sometimes no medical treatment in the healing process.
+Fractures rib cases are a different breed of car accident injury because although they can be unbelievably painful, they require little and sometimes no medical treatment in the healing process.
 Rest and ice are free.
+But fractured ribs are really about allowing time to heal.

 Let's compare two nearly identical cases: